alyakin314/lqrt/README.md

 This package implements a robust hypothesis testing procedure: the Lq-likelihood-ratio-type test (LqRT), introduced in Qin and Priebe (2017).
-The code replicates and extends the R package which can be found here [here](http://homepages.uc.edu/~qinyn/LqLR/).
+The code replicates and extends the R package which can be found [here](http://homepages.uc.edu/~qinyn/LqLR/).
 The paper supporting this package is currently in review; a preprint can be found [here](https://arxiv.org/abs/1911.11922).